waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 ## Miscellaneous

-### Anxiety Play Shift

-* This applies to situations where a player becomes locked but has a playable card or has a playable card through a partner's clued cards.
-* Generally in an *Anxiety* situation, the player must play the card that is most likely playable.
-If there is more than one option, then they should know that the left-most is playable.
-* However, what if that card isn't playable?
-A partner must continue to discard to generate clues to prevent an *Anxiety Play*.
-Thus, each discard can "shift" the *Anxiety Focus* over by 1 slot.
-* For example:
-  * All of the 1's are played on the stacks.
-  * Alice is locked, she has three 5s with 5 clue on them and the other cards are *Chop Moved*.
-Her hand: g3, g5, r3, y5, b5 (from left to right).
-  * There are only 1 clue in the bank, and it's Alice's turn.
-  * Alice gives a red clue touching Bob's red 2 on slot 1.
-Now, it's 0 clues.
-  * Bob knows he has a red 2 on slot 1.
-However, he cannot play it.
-If he does, Alice is going to bomb g3 as an *Anxiety Play*.
-Then he discards.
-  * Alice gives a 5 clue as a *5 Stall*.
-  * Bob plays the red 2.
-  * Now, it's Alice's turn.
-She is in an *Anxiety* situation.
-By *Anxiety Play*, she is supposed to play her slot 1.
-However, if it is playable, then Bob won't discard last turn.
-Therefore, she knows that her slot 1 must not be playable.
-  * Alice also knows *Anxiety Play Shift*, which means her playable card must be on slot 2.
-However, it is a 5, which is known not to be playable.
-Thus, her playable card must be on slot 3.
-  * Alice blind-plays her red 3 from slot 3.

 ### Self Color Ejection

 * Generally, if the player delays one turn to give a direct *Play Clue* then it should be interpreted as a *Self Color Bluff*.